browserengineering/book/book/intro.md

 virtual machine, an interpreted language, and a just-in-time compiler; a world-class security sandbox; and a uniquely dynamic system for storing data.

-And the truth is---you use the browser all the time, maybe for reading this book!
+And the truth is---you use a browser all the time, maybe for reading this book!
 That makes the algorithms more approachable in a browser than almost anywhere else, because the web is already familiar.